jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 ### Visualising Stein Kernels

 Because of their complex formulation, it can be difficult to have an intuitive understanding of Stein kernels.
 Visualisations may help build an understanding of what's going on.
 The resulting Stein kernel can be quite complex, but we can see how they are constructed with a series of simpler components.
-As a point of reference for the visualisations below, recall the Stein kernel:
+Recall the Stein kernel:

 $$k_{\mathbb{P}}(x, y) = \nabla_y \log p(y)^T\nabla_x \log p(x) k(x, y) + \nabla_y \log p(y)^T\nabla_x k(x, y) + \nabla_x \log p(x)^T \nabla_y k(x, y) +  Tr(\nabla_x \nabla_y k(x,y))$$